-In principle, however, it is possible to decrypt encrypted data, messages and information without the key, but if the encryption scheme was very well crafted, decryption would take massive computational resources, advanced skills than an ordinary person would afford, and several years.
+In principle, however, it is possible to decrypt encrypted data, messages, and information without the key, but if the encryption scheme was very well crafted, decryption would take massive computational resources, advanced skills than an ordinary person would afford, and several years.

 With current technologies, RSA and ECC-based data protection systems would take a hundred years to break into.
 RSA cryptosystem is an encryption scheme that derives its security from the difficulty involved in factorizing integers.
-For instance, even factorizing numbers with a few hundred digits takes a hassle.
-So with the current methods, it would take many years to break into a RSA-protected data.
+For instance, even factorizing numbers with a few hundred digits take a hassle.
+So with the current methods, it would take many years to break into RSA-protected data.

 Cryptocurrencies use public and private keys where the user has to have a private key that he or she should use in order to spend or transact cryptocurrencies.

 We are now using computers that can factorize very large numbers and do millions of calculations or iterations in a second!
 Great!
-But enter the quantum computer -- the computer of tomorrow -- that will be able factorize large numbers exponentially or polynomial manner such that it can perform billions of calculations and solve billions of problems exponentially faster than today's most advanced computers!
+But enter the quantum computer -- the computer of tomorrow -- that will be able to factorize large numbers exponentially or polynomial manner such that it can perform billions of calculations and solve billions of problems exponentially faster than today's most advanced computers!